Impact and results

 Diplo’s work over 20+ years

-Diplo has Special Consultative Status with the UN Economic and Social Council (ECOSOC) since 2006 and we have been selected among the global Top 100 NGOs in 2012 and 2015 for our impact, innovative approach, and sustainability.
-Even though Diplo is not an advocacy organisation we featured on the World e-Democracy Forum’s 2009 list of ‘Top 10 who are changing the world of Internet and Politics’ in 2012 and again in 2015, Diplo was selected as one of the ‘Top 100 NGOs’ globally based on our impact, innovation, and sustainability.
+Diplo has held Special Consultative Status with the UN Economic and Social Council (ECOSOC) since 2006.
+It was selected as one of the global Top 100 NGOs in 2012 and 2015 for our impact, innovative approach, and sustainability.
+Even though Diplo is not an advocacy organisation, we featured on the World e-Democracy Forum’s 2009 list of ‘Top 10 who are changing the world of Internet and Politics’ in 2012 and again in 2015, Diplo was selected as one of the ‘Top 100 NGOs’ globally based on our impact, innovation, and sustainability.

 Innovative participation

-We are also testing methods and tools for more inclusive and innovative events and online participation through numerous online events, and the Geneva Engage initiative.
+We are also continuously testing methods and tools for more inclusive and innovative events and online participation through numerous online events including the Geneva Engage initiative.

-Diplo has assisted the United Nations Educational, Scientific and Cultural Organization (UNESCO) and others to implement online participation for their meetings.
-Diplo has also assisted its alumni members to initiate and run remote hubs for participation at the Internet Governance Forum meetings in Hyderabad (2008), Sharm el Sheikh (2009), Vilnius (2010), and Nairobi (2011).
+Diplo has assisted the UN Educational, Scientific and Cultural Organization (UNESCO) and others in implementing online participation for its meetings.
+Diplo has also supported its alumni to initiate and run remote hubs for involvement in the Internet Governance Forum (IGF) meetings in Hyderabad (2008), Sharm el Sheikh (2009), Vilnius (2010), and Nairobi (2011).
 Since then, the IGF has continued to facilitate remote participation during its annual meetings, moving towards a hybrid approach.

 Contributions to internet governance

 Diplo’s contribution to the global internet governance ecosystem over the last 20 years has been unparalleled.
-We have trained well over 3100 professionals from almost 200 countries worldwide on the topic of internet governance.
+We have trained well over 3,100 professionals from almost 200 countries and territories worldwide on internet governance.
 Some of our partners include:

-- Foreign affairs ministries of Switzerland, Malta, and Mexico
+- Foreign affairs ministries of Switzerland, Malta, Mexico, Finland, Germany, and New Zealand

 - African Union Commission